Blendify/blender-manual/blender_docs/manual/grease_pencil/multiframe.rst

 ========

 Multiframe allows you to edit, sculpt or weight painting on several frames at the same time.
-Extremely useful to avoid making repetitive task one frame at a time when animating.
+Extremely useful to avoid making a repetitive task one frame at a time when animating.

 .. figure:: /images/grease-pencil_multiframe-panel.png